 Cuba, China, Vietnam, Russia, and North Korea: These countries incorporate characteristics of both socialism and communism.

-Many other countries, such as Ireland, France, Great Britain, Netherlands, New Zealand, and Belgium, have strong socialist parties and a high level of social support provided by the government.
+Many other countries, such as Ireland, France, Great Britain, Netherlands, New Zealand, and Belgium have strong socialist parties.
+Their governments provide a high level of social support.
 But most businesses are privately owned.
 This makes them essentially capitalist.

 Many traditional economies use socialism, although many still use private ownership.